 Another reason for the current price of briar is that the heath tree grows, usually, in rocky, sandy soil on hillsides, and few workers today want to do the work, so those who do it get paid relatively well.
 Once the burls are removed from the ground, they are transported to a mill to prepare them for sale.
 Every mill has its own process for producing the blocks, but these steps are almost always part of the procedure-

-- Cutting- the burl is either cut into blocks with squared corners (ebauchons) or pieces with the natural craggy outer layer intact (plateau).
-Leaving the outer bark on the plateau allows the carver to make pipes with that intriguing bumpy finish like you might see at the crest of the bowl on a freehand.
+- Cutting- the burl is either cut into blocks with squared corners (ebauchons) or pieces with the natural craggy outer layer intact (plateaux).
+Leaving the outer bark on the plateaux allows the carver to make pipes with that intriguing bumpy finish like you might see at the crest of the bowl on a freehand.

 - Boiling- the blocks are boiled in water or steeped in very hot water for a period of time to help get the bulk of the sap out of the wood.